Sannidhya127/Sannidhya127/README.md

 Here are some things you will need to know before proceeding:

 - 🔭 I’m a Student in St. Xavier's Collegiate School Kolkata
-- 🌱 I have an advanced amount of knowledge in Python, Java, C, C++, XML,
+- 🌱 I have an some amount of knowledge in Python, Java, C, C++, XML, PHP, Javascript
 - 👯 I’m hyper interested in collaborations and pull requests in my project
 - 💬 Ask me about anything and I promise a reply ( I am a man of my word )
 - 📫 How to reach me: Walk from your Bed room and to the bathroom and you found me!
 Congratss!!!!